jacobchristian17/cv-builder-jacob/modules/cover_letter_generator/prompt.md

 ```

 ## Output Format:
-Return JSON with the following structure:
+Return ONLY valid JSON with the following structure (NO other text before or after):
 ```json
 {
   "personal_info": {